 Local government with Queensland Government as referral agency

 Category 1 levees

-A levee is a Category 1 levee if it does not cause any impacts beyond the boundary of the property on which the levee is located.
+A levee is a category 1 levee if it does not cause any impacts beyond the boundary of the property on which the levee is located.
 Off-property impacts are measured in terms of the changes to the flow path, flow velocity, flooded area or flood height.
-You do not need an approval to build a Category 1 levee but it must comply with:

-- Guidelines for construction or modification of category 1 levees (PDF, 696KB)
+- Accepted development requirements for the construction of new levees or the modification of existing levees (PDF, 965KB)

-- Self-assessable code for construction or modification of levees (PDF, 165KB)
+- Guidelines for construction or modification of category 1 levees (PDF, 1MB)

 Category 2 and 3 levees